Speaking Your Spouse’s Love Language

 - Think of ways to serve someone he loves, like drive his mother to the hospital for her medical check-ups.

-People whose love language is physical touch like to receive hugs, kisses, and warm embraces.
+People whose love language is a physical touch like to receive hugs, kisses, and warm embraces.
 You can:

 - Touch your spouse regularly during the course of the day, like giving her a kiss on her forehead or placing your arm around her shoulder.